cbell62/FinalProject---ITCS-3146/README.md

-# Final Project for ITCS 3146  (Operating Systems and Networking) Term (First Summer 2021)
+# Final Project for ITCS 3146  (Operating Systems and Networking).
+Term Taken: First Summer 2021

 1. Prepare 30 PowerPoint slides on the subject of Deadlocks (Chapter 6)